ridvansalihkuzu/starter-pack-ai4food-challenge/README.md

 As per challenge rules, the following applies:
  * no data source other than the ones provided can be used to produce your outputs;
  * pre-trained models are allowed;
- * the test data cannot be used for training of the models;
- * the target _cultivated land_ map cannot be used as an input to the method (i.e. trivial solution).

 Code for the winning solutions will be reviewed to ensure rules have been followed.